Cheryl Cox: Tenure

 While mayor, Cox was a member of the Mayors Against Illegal Guns Coalition, an organization formed in 2006 and co-chaired by New York City mayor Michael Bloomberg and Boston mayor Thomas Menino.

 During Cox's first term, major setbacks were dealt to the city's important waterfront redevelopment plan.

 Also during Cox's first term, there were negotiations with the San Diego Chargers, which was considering building a stadium i the city.
-However, leadership of the team began publicly feuding with Cox, which openly made it clear that they preferred to negotiate with city councilman John McCann over Cox, with the team's Special Counsel Mark Fabiani going as far as to deride Cox as a "weak mayor in a weak-mayor city".
+However, leadership of the team began publicly feuding with Cox, which openly made it clear that they preferred to negotiate with city councilmember John McCann over Cox, with the team's Special Counsel Mark Fabiani going as far as to deride Cox as a "weak mayor in a weak-mayor city".

 The city experienced financial difficulties during Cox's tenure, teetering on the brink of bankruptcy.
 A 1% citywide tax increase she had supported to help resolve the city's finances was heavily defeated by voters in May 2009, receiving 32.5% support and 67.5% opposition at the special election held on the measure.

 Cox had success in raising the city's credit rating.

-Despite the troubles of her first term, Cox, won re-election for Mayor in the June 2010 Primary election in a three-person race by winning 56.3% of the vote, her opponent Councilman Steve Castaneda garnered 29.6% and Jorge Dominguez received 13.6% of the vote.
+Despite the troubles of her first term, Cox, won re-election for Mayor in the June 2010 Primary election in a three-person race by winning 56.3% of the vote, her opponent Councilmember Steve Castaneda garnered 29.6% and Jorge Dominguez received 13.6% of the vote.